-U.S. News and World Report, in partnership with BAV Group and the Wharton School of the University of Pennsylvania, has found a way to rank the world’s most powerful countries in its Best Countries rankings.
-The report surveyed over 20,000 people from four regions across the globe.
-Respondents were asked to associate 80 countries with five attributes: military alliances, international alliances, political influence, economic influence, and leadership.
+Defining the world’s most powerful countries is a more complex process than one might imagine.
+Power comes in many forms, from military might to economic strength, political influence, and cultural impact.
+The most powerful nations in the world shape global economic patterns, maintain a strong military, and establish foreign policies whose effects reverberate all around the world.
+U.S. News and World Report, in partnership with BAV Group and the Wharton School of the University of Pennsylvania, ranks the world’s most powerful countries in its annual Best Countries rankings.
+The 2021 report surveyed over 20,000 people across the globe and asked them to associate 80 countries with five attributes: military alliances, international alliances, political influence, economic influence, and leadership.

 The Top 10 Most Powerful Countries in the World (2021 Best Countries report):

 - United Kingdom

 - United Arab Emirates

 According to the 2020 survey (released in 2021), the United States is the world’s most powerful country.
 The United States has the world’s largest economy, with a GDP of $20.93 trillion in 2020 and the most massive military budget of $778 billion in 2020.
 The U.S. defense spending is higher than the next ten largest defense spenders (China, India, Russia, the United Kingdom, Saudi Arabia, Germany, France, Japan, South Korea, and Italy) combined.